-Assessors are persons who are authorized to conduct an assessment of a person's mental capacity for certain purposes, such as appointing a guardian for property, without going through the courts.
+Assessors are persons who are authorized to assess a person's mental capacity for certain purposes, such as appointing a guardian for property, without going through the courts.
 They have appropriate professional backgrounds and have successfully completed a training course in capacity assessment.
 They are independent of the government.